 - Determine which agencies, if any, are on the ground in your area assisting animals.
 Contact those organizations directly and provide a description of the cats you are missing.
 Determine how you can claim these cats if they are found.

-- Contact your local shelters.
+- Contact your local animal shelters.
 Ask if they are trapping cats in your area, and determine how long they will hold feral cats.
-Shelters may be experiencing a high volume of calls and influx of animals.
+Animal shelters may experience a high volume of calls and influx of animals.
 For this reason, we advise that caregivers go to the shelters in person to find missing cats.
 Determine from shelter staff how you can claim your cats.